hkust-aiaa5032/homework/hw1/Readme.md

 4. Feature extraction

 Now we have the codebook, we will get bag-of-features (a.k.a. bag-of-words) using the codebook and the MFCCs.
-First, we need to get video names, we give you this videos.name.lst.
+First, we need to get video names.
+We give you this in `videos.name.lst`.

 Now we extract the feature representations for each video (this would take about 7 minutes):